PedroElFrijol/CoffeeOS/README.md

 (Bugs and fixes updated by PedroElFrijol)

 ## How to build the OS
-you need ARM build tools to install that you can use: `sudo apt install gcc-arm-none-eabi`
+You need AArch64 build tools to install that you can use: `sudo apt install gcc-aarch64-linux-gnu`

 Build the Bootloader:    `make bootloader`